 and many others...who genuinely help me see the beauty of real relationships.)

+The Servants @ Heart Bible class at our spring retreat a few weeks ago.
 If you are in the Huntsville area and want to find a group to get plugged into...well, come on!
+We'd love to get to know you!! |

 A world of make-believe doesn't always have a happily ever after.
 A REAL life with Christ does!!